Leaderboard

 1 point

-@Evil Penevil... do not listen mate to the bloke...he is worse than a troll..... calling him a sad sack is probably a shot at sad sacks.
+37. @Evil Penevil... do not listen mate to the bloke...he is worse than a troll..... calling him a sad sack is probably a shot at sad sacks.
 Many BMs over the forums know you...many have met you.
 Not all will agree with you but at all times you have been civil and will also look at the other perspective.... have a laugh ...agree to disagree and move on.
 The big thing here is that over all the forums you have one identity... go by the name of Evil....
 I wonder what the number of forum names old mate Kathmandu has...555.
-Hang on that could be a poll topic...lol cheers1 point
+Hang on that could be a poll topic...lol cheers

 This leaderboard is set to London/GMT+01:00